moloco/docs/van-sdk/android.md

 # Moloco VAN SDK - Android
-Moloco VAN SDK provides SESSION and event tracking for mobile app advertisements.
+Moloco VAN SDK provides `session` and `event tracking` to facilitate advertising for mobile app publishers.

 ## Prerequisites
 Moloco VAN SDK 2.0.0 is compatible for devices running Android **API 9** and above.
 Integrating with Moloco SDK requires a `Product ID` and `Api Key` from Moloco.
-(Contact [Moloco](mailto:support@molocoads.com) if you do not have them)
+Contact [Moloco](mailto:support@molocoads.com if you are missing either value.

 ## Installation

 This section contains instructions for installing VAN SDK using Android Studio.
 Moloco VAN SDK is built with Android Studio 2.3.3 Build #AI-162.4069837.
 If you’re using a different version and have a problem using VAN SDK, please contact [Moloco](mailto:support@molocoads.com).

 First, launch your Android Studio, and click `Start a new Android project`.
 We will name it as `SampleVanApp`.
-On the `Target Android Devices` screen you can click next to choose the defaults.
+On the `Target Android Devices` screen you can click **Next** to choose the defaults.
 On the next screen, let’s choose `Empty Activity` for this tutorial.

 ![alt text](https://storage.googleapis.com/vansdk/android/1.png)

 ![alt text](https://storage.googleapis.com/vansdk/android/2.png)

-Click Next, then click the Finish button when it is activated.
+Click Next, then click the **Finish** button when it is activated.
 When your project is generated, the project navigator defaults to ‘Android’ format.

 Expand the project tree by clicking the triangle next to SampleVanApp (or whatever you named your project).
 In the directory structure are two important gradle files:
 - The first is the build.gradle file located in the project’s root folder.
 We’ll refer to this build.gradle file as `project level build.gradle` file.